 Estate Plan Protection

-You may have a particular preference for how you’d like to distribute your estate when you divorce or pass away.
+You may prefer how you’d like to distribute your estate when you divorce or pass away.
 Having a preference is common with people entering their second marriage or already having significant assets.

 For example, you may want to ensure that your children from a previous marriage inherit your estate instead of your spouse.

-Without a prenuptial agreement in place, the court will divide your estate according to state laws.
+Without a prenuptial agreement, the court will divide your estate according to state laws.

-Your future spouse (or surviving spouse if you’ve died) may end up receiving a bigger share of your estate than intended.
+Your future spouse (or surviving spouse if you’ve died) may receive a bigger share of your estate than intended.

 Keep in mind that a prenuptial agreement takes precedence over a last will and testament.
-This precedence means the court will defer to the prenup when it’s time to divide your property.
-Your will might mention that your children will inherit your estate in the event of a divorce or your death.
+This precedence means the court will defer to the prenup when dividing your property is time.
+Your will might mention that your children will inherit your estate in the event of a divorce or death.
 But if this wish isn’t reflected in your prenup, the court will consider your estate as community property and treat it as such instead.

 Social Media Protection

-Social media has had a significant impact on our lives, so why not include it in a prenup?
+Social media has significantly impacted our lives, so why not include it in a prenup?
 You can have a confidentiality clause in the document if you don’t want your spouse sharing your personal details on social media.

 The clause can include what they can and can’t post online, which can be helpful if your spouse has a large following on their social media accounts.